-AMCAS application to Duke deadline: OCTOBER 15, 2018
+AMCAS application to Duke deadline: OCTOBER 15, 2021, 11:59 pm, EST

-Duke MSTP secondary application deadline: NOVEMBER 15, 2018
+Duke MSTP secondary application deadline: NOVEMBER 15, 2021, 11:59 pm, EST

-The supplemental application for Duke MSTP and all supporting documents, including letters of recommendation, are due no later than November 15.
+The supplemental application for Duke MSTP and all supporting documents, including letters of recommendation, are due no later than November 15, 11:59 pm EST.

-While the final deadline is November 15, applicants are advised to complete and submit the application as early as possible in order to facilitate review by both the MSTP and School of Medicine admissions committees.
+While the final deadline is November 15, 11:59 pm EST, applicants are advised to complete and submit the application as early as possible in order to facilitate review by both the MSTP and School of Medicine admissions committees.

-The Medical College Admission Test (MCAT) should be taken, if possible, no later than April of the year in which the application is submitted: American College Testing Programs and Services, Post Office Box 414, Iowa City, Iowa 52240.
+Applicants should arrange to take the Medical College Admission Test (MCAT) as early as possible in the year they plan to apply.
 The test is given at various times throughout the year in numerous locations.
 Check the schedule on the MCAT web site.
 MCAT scores dated earlier than four years prior to the year of entry into medical school will not be considered.

 Duke supplemental application

 The Duke portion of the application is completed online.
-After receiving the AMCAS applications, Duke University School of Medicine contacts applicants with invitations to access and establish an account on Duke's Supplemental Application and DukeMed Application.
+After receiving the verified AMCAS application, Duke University School of Medicine contacts applicants via email to access and establish an account on Duke's Supplemental Application.

 Duke MSTP designation

-In the Duke supplemental application, applicants have the option to choose MSTP only or MSTP and MD when asked to indicate the program to which they are applying.
+In the Duke Supplemental Application, applicants have the option to choose MSTP only or MSTP and MD when asked to indicate the program to which they are applying.

 Letters of recommendation